Types of Aid

 Pell and Supplemental Educational Opportunity Grants (SEOG)--may contribute to your grant award if you are eligible.

 Note: Loans are taken out in the student’s name.
 Typically, you must start paying them six months after graduation.
-For students qualifying for institutional aid, Wesleyan caps the total value of student loans in our initial financial aid packages at $19,000 per student for the full four years of college.
 Grants do not need to be repaid.

 Wesleyan Institutional Need-Based Grant

-This grant covers your remaining total college costs up to the amount that your demonstrated financial need exceeds the value of your self-help loan/work combination.
+This grant covers your remaining total college costs up to the amount that your demonstrated financial need exceeds the value of your self-help amount.

 How else we may be able to help: